rkotze/rkotze.github.io/_drafts/2020-02-03-react-context-why-how.md

 ### Lets begin

 React context is made of two parts a **Provider** and a **Consumer**.
 The provider is where the **values** are defined that the consumer can access.
 Following the good practice of _encapsulation_ we won't expose the actual React provider but a wrapping component which will define the values.
-This simplifies the usage of `ToDosContext` and expose essential parts of the API to be used.
-Below is a code example show this:
+This simplifies the usage of `ToDosContext` and exposes essential parts of the API to be used.
+Below is a code example exhibits this:

 ```jsx
 // todo-context.js